What training with the IDF taught me about automatic fire

 Currently, the IDF issues two different firearms to the bulk of their infantry forces — the IWI Micro Tavor and the M16/M4 carbine.
 In both these cases, the IDF only utilizes these guns on semi-automatic in all but the direst circumstances.

 If you’re scratching your head, wondering why a nation literally surrounded by hostile neighbors wouldn’t employ as much firepower as possible, as quickly as possible, it’s important to understand something crucial and uniquely Israeli.
 The IDF must function like a well-armed law enforcement unit when deployed domestically, and like an occupational force when in the territories.

 In the former, because they’re surrounded by civilians and non-hostiles, so leveling a structure or utilizing long bursts of automatic fire can simply pose too great a threat to nearby non-combatants.
-The latter because despite legally capturing these regions from neighbors in the wake of the 6-day war, these bordering countries till view the land as theirs.
-Any settlements built in the area will be subject to mortar strikes, incursions from guerilla/terrorist units or simple harassment from natives.
+The latter because despite legally capturing these regions from neighbors in the wake of the 6-day war, these bordering countries still view the land as theirs.
+Any settlements built in the area will be subject to mortar strikes, incursions from guerilla/terrorist units, or simple harassment from natives.

 This isn’t dissimilar to how the US military had to shift their SOP after the initial invasion of Iraq/Afghanistan when they became an occupational force rather than an invading one.
 This means operating more surgically.
 Unlike the US, the IDF has had to deal with well-armed, well-funded terrorist incursions for decades rather than the duration of a single conflict.

 So, while our military doctrine shifted to adapt to the changing battlefield, IDF doctrine was forged and honed for years with it in mind.